 We have some spaces for disabled visitors, but you will need to contact the Council before you visit to arrange to have a parking space.
 There is a barrier system in place now in the car park, so when you arrive, please either call or text the phone number indicated or press the button to call for the barrier to be raised.

 - on the Morledge

 We have a changing places toilet in the Council House with a large changing area and a hoist.
 It has a Radar lock fitted and you can get your own personal Radar key from customer services.
 There are also standard disabled people's toilets in the building.

 We have 'The Quiet Place' for our employees, elected members and official visitors who may spend quite a time at the Council House, but we do not have this facility for customers.

 If you are with us for some time and need to pray, please speak to one of our 'meet and greeters' who will do their best to find you somewhere.

-Yes, we have some interview rooms, so please let the service know you would prefer to be seen in an interview room.
+Yes, we have a virtual meeting facility, so please let the service know you would prefer to talk in Meeting Room 2.

 We have induction loops, minicoms, SMS, Text Relay and the area is well lit for lip-reading.
 British Sign Language (BSL) users can be directed to a video link to book appointments and request a service.

 - BSL information announcements on the customer screens